ethereum/remix-ide/docs/vyper.md

 ### Local Compiler

-The local compilation can be done by connecting Remix Online IDE to your file system with Remixd and then running a docker container that runs the Ape framework.
-Click here for more info about this setup.
+The local compilation can be done by connecting Remix Online IDE to your file system with [Remixd](remixd.html) and then running a docker container that runs the Ape framework.

 When the next version of Remix Desktop is ready, you’ll be able to run everything locally — both Remix, and the new Vyper compilers (still in Docker, of course).

 ## Compiler errors
-When there are compiler errors in the Vyper plugin, a cards will appear at the bottom of the compiler.
+When there are compiler errors in the Vyper plugin, a card will appear at the bottom of the compiler.

 Errors appear one at a time.
 Fix one and the next, if there is one, will appear.